Welcome to ihikebc.com!

 Gold Bridge (population: 43) and Bralorne (population: 60) are two historical British Columbia towns connected to the Gold Rush years of the 19th and 20th centuries.
 We visited these towns at the end of our BC Highway 40 trip.
 Check out our previous trip report for directions on how to get to Gold Bridge.
 A smooth paved 11 km-long road (albeit narrow and winding, and with unbarricaded drop-offs) links Gold Bridge and Bralorne.
 There was a fair bit of traffic on that road, with most of it appearing to be coming from an industrial site(s) located on Kingdom Lakes Forest Service Road, which starts at 6.3 km of the Gold Bridge-Bralorne connector.
 A very neat pullout at 7.0 km allows for a great panoramic mountain view, and, just a hundred meters further, another viewpoint makes it possible to see a large canyon.

-There is a gas station and an ambulance station in Gold Bridge, and a gas pump and a fire hall in Bralorne, which also has a working pay phone.
+There is a gas station (possibly seasonal, self-serve, credit cards only, no attendant) and an ambulance station in Gold Bridge, and a gas pump and a fire hall in Bralorne, which also has a working pay phone.

-1. We are at the end of BC Highway 40, with a sign indicating that a left turn (across the bridge) would lead to Gold Bridge and Bralorne.
+3. We are at the end of BC Highway 40, with a sign indicating that a left turn (across the bridge) would lead to Gold Bridge and Bralorne.
+Going straight would, eventually, lead to Green Mountain Trail (via Hurley River FSR).

 BC Highway 40 End Near Gold Bridge British Columbia Canada